NixOS/nix/doc/manual/src/glossary.md

 - [Nix expression]{#gloss-nix-expression}

-  A high-level description of software packages and compositions thereof.
+  1. Commonly, a high-level description of software packages and compositions thereof.
 Deploying software using Nix entails writing Nix expressions for your packages.
 Nix expressions specify [derivations][derivation], which are [instantiated][instantiate] into the Nix store as [store derivations][store derivation].
     These derivations can then be [realised][realise] to produce [outputs][output].

+  2. A syntactically valid use of the [Nix language].
+For example, the contents of a `.nix` file form an expression.

 - [reference]{#gloss-reference}